CommonBlob/puppet-filebeat/README.md

 ### Usage on Windows

-When installing on Windows, this module will download the windows version of Filebeat from [elastic](https://www.elastic.co/downloads/beats/filebeat) to `C:\Temp` by default.
+When installing on Windows, this module will download the windows version of metricbeat from [elastic](https://www.elastic.co/downloads/beats/metricbeat) to `C:\Temp` by default.
 The directory can be overridden using the `tmp_dir` parameter. `tmp_dir` is not managed by this module, but is expected to exist as a directory that puppet can write to.

 ### Processors

-Filebeat 5.0 and greater includes a new libbeat feature for filtering and/or enhancing all exported data through processors before being sent to the configured output(s).
+metricbeat 5.0 and greater includes a new libbeat feature for filtering and/or enhancing all exported data through processors before being sent to the configured output(s).
 They can be defined as a hash added to the class declaration (also used for automatically creating processors using hiera), or as their own defined resources.